samuelfneumann/GoLearn/README.md

 - [ ] Agents should have `EndEpisode()` method for cleanup on episode end (e.g. resetting eligibility traces)
 - [ ] Agent should have `Train()` and `Eval()` methods for setting agent to training or evaluation mode
-- [ ] Since Learners operate on specific policies (e.g. GaussianLearner operates on the Gaussian Policy), there is no need for the `Weights()` and `SetWeights()` functions.
-Just make the weights of the policy public and access them through the learner.

 Experience Replay: